 Despite the increasing popularity of the game, however, professional lacrosse players are not yet at a point where they can enjoy a lucrative career as their soccer, baseball and basketball counterparts do.

 As shall be discussed in this article, a professional lacrosse player’s salary varies depending on a couple of factors.
-However, the one thing that all players seem to agree on is that a lacrosse salary is not enough to sustain a comfortable lifestyle for most players.
+And the one thing that all players seem to agree on is that a lacrosse salary is not enough to sustain a comfortable lifestyle for most players.

 Want to be a professional lacrosse player?
 Start with choosing the right lacrosse stick!

 |StringKing Complete 2 Senior||Best Stick For Attackers||Check Price|

 How Much Do Lacrosse Players Make on Average?

 As a pro lacrosse player, your salary will be dependent upon which league you are in.
 If we take the United State as an example, there are currently two major lacrosse leagues, the Premier Lacrosse League (PLL) and the National Lacrosse League (NLL).